Ofgem privacy promise

 - nuisance comments considered to be spam

-- personal information given such as telephone numbers, address details, etc.
+- personal information given such as telephone numbers and address details.

 Regulatory functions and Environmental and social schemes